What Are B2B Demand Generation Services?

 8. Ironpaper

-Ironpaper provides ABM strategy and execution for B2B companies with complex, long-cycle sales.
-The agency combines account research, content development, and multi-channel campaigns to engage buying committees at target accounts.
+Ironpaper provides ABM strategy and execution for B2B companies with complex, long-cycle sales involving multiple stakeholders.
+The agency combines account research, content development, and multi-channel campaigns to engage buying committees at target accounts, addressing the reality that with six to ten decision-makers involved in the average enterprise purchase, single-threaded outreach is rarely sufficient.

-Services include ideal customer profile development, account selection, personalized content creation, and campaign execution across email, advertising, and direct mail.
-Ironpaper also handles website optimization and conversion rate improvement.
-The team works closely with your sales organization to align on account priorities.
+Services include ICP development, account selection, personalized content creation, and campaign execution across email, advertising, and direct mail.
+Ironpaper also handles website optimization and conversion rate improvement to ensure that demand generation activity converts when accounts engage.
+The team works closely with client sales organizations to align on account priorities and handoff criteria.

 Ironpaper focuses on technology, manufacturing, and professional services companies selling to enterprise buyers.
-Engagements start with strategy development followed by ongoing campaign management.
-Pricing structures around monthly retainers based on program scope.
+Engagements begin with strategy development followed by ongoing campaign management.
+Pricing is structured around monthly retainers based on program scope.

-Multi-channel campaigns including email, ads, and direct mail
+Multi-channel campaigns including email, advertising, and direct mail

 Pipeline reporting and account progression tracking